Under the North Star trilogy

-Plot summary
+Plot summaries

-Vol I: Under the North Star
+Vol. I: Under the North Star

-"In the beginning there were the swamp, the hoe – and Jussi", book starts, when the story opens with Jussi, a farm hand from Häme, clearing marshland to create a croft, which will later be called Koskela.
-In the first part of the book tension mounts between crofters and land owners.
+"In the beginning there were the swamp, the hoe – and Jussi", the book starts, when the story opens with Jussi, a farm hand from Häme, clearing marshland to create a croft, which will later be called Koskela.
+In the first part of the book tension mounts between crofters and land owners in the village of Pentinkulma.
 Jussi's son Akseli becomes an active socialist.
 At the same time the upper classes are concerned with language strife and Finland's relationship with Russia.

-Vol II: The Uprising
+Vol. II: The Uprising

 In the second part the Finnish Civil War breaks out.
 The book describes the atrocities committed on both sides, as well as the tensions which lead up to them.
 The war hits Koskela harshly, for the family loses two sons.

-Vol III: Reconciliation
+Vol. III: Reconciliation

-In the third part the community is dominated by the whites, the victors of the Civil War.
+In the third part the community is dominated by the Whites, the victors of the Civil War.
 In Koskela, however, matters improve as crofters are liberated and Koskela becomes an independent farm.
 Things turn for the worse at the outbreak of the Second World War.
-Again Koskela pays a heavy price, losing three sons.
+Again Koskela pays a heavy price, losing three sons: Vilho, Eero and Voitto.
 The last chapters of the book concentrate on the reconciliatory atmosphere created by the joint hardships endured during the war.